elibroftw/blog.elijahlopez.ca/content/hugo-guide.md

 Before writing, make sure you are modifying the latest version of the blog.
 Use `git pull --rebase`.
 The first reason to do so, is if we are working on multiple devices, we do not want to run into some sort of merge conflict when we want to push our updates.
 The second reason is because the auto-deploy script can also commit updates to the theme, so we want to ensure that we aren't going to mess the remote state up.

-1. In a terminal working in your repo directory, use the command `hugo new posts/POST.md`
+1. In a terminal working in your repo directory, use the command `hugo new posts/POST.md` or if you plan on using images `hugo new posts/POST/index.md` (see [Adding Images](#adding-images))
     - "POST" name is arbitrary
 2. Open `content/posts/POST.md` in a text editor (e.g. VS Code)
 3. Edit the metadata fields present and optionally add others found in this file (e.g. tags, hidden)